Why Option Pricing Demands Precision and Performance

 Where:

-Understanding the Black-Scholes Model
+Unpacking the Black-Scholes Model

-The Black-Scholes model is a mathematical framework for pricing European-style options.
-It assumes that the price of the underlying asset follows a geometric Brownian motion, which incorporates constant volatility and a risk-free interest rate.
-The formulas for the theoretical prices of call and put options are:
+The Black-Scholes model is the foundation of modern option pricing.
+It assumes that the price of the underlying asset follows a geometric Brownian motion with constant volatility and a constant risk-free rate.
+This model provides closed-form solutions for European-style options, making it both efficient and widely used.

 📚 Continue Reading